orneryhippo/celery-flower-heroku/README.md

     git push heroku master

 Now visit the app.
-It will ask for a username and a password which you defined above.
+It will ask for a username and a password which you defined with the FLOWER_BASIC_AUTH environment variable above.